pytorch/serve/SECURITY.md

 3. Be sure to validate the authenticity of the `.mar` file being used with TorchServe.
     1. A `.mar` file being downloaded from the internet from an untrusted source may have malicious code, compromising the integrity of your application
     2. TorchServe executes arbitrary python code packaged in the `mar` file.
-Make sure the code being packaged is not creating a security risk.
+Make sure that you've either audited that the code you're using is safe and/or is from a source that you trust